nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Operations are done with respect to the full list of lessons in the application, which means user cannot isolate the list of lessons of a student of choice to operate on.

+Alternative 1 is our choice as it fits the way private tutors handle each student better, where the lessons are isolated to the student for more personalised teaching.<br>

 **Aspect: Recurrence rule for recurring lessons**

 * **Alternative 1 (current choice):** Only allow weekly recurrence